tc39/proposal-slice-notation/README.md

 Is it a lot of overhead to disambiguate between modes with context?
 Major mainstream programming languages like Python have all these modes and are being used as a primary tool for teaching programming.

-### Can the upper bound, lower bound or the step argument be an arbitrary Expression?

-Currently the proposal (arbitrarily) restricts them to be an `IdentifierReference` or `DecimalDigits`.